 In May 1993, the TMA Board of Trustees elected to form a separate Foundation Board of Trustees made up of physicians, members of the Alliance, and professionals from around the state.
 The new board brings unique resources to the Foundation and as a result, program, partnership and fund-raising opportunities are expanding.

 TMA Foundation Today

 TMA Foundation is the only philanthropy in Texas dedicated to the charitable concerns of all physicians.
 The mission of TMAF is to "fund initiatives with the power to help physicians create a healthier future for all Texans."
 TMA projects funded are selected on their ability to target urgent health needs affecting a large segment of the state's residents with results that can be measured.
-Projects often involve public-private partnerships, which maximize the effectiveness of programs and enable efforts to be tailored to meet local needs.
+Projects often involve collaboration among medicine, business and community, which maximizes the effectiveness of programs and enable efforts to be tailored to meet local needs.

 Funded initiatives focus on the public health and science priorities of TMA: health promotion and disease prevention; targeted public health issues; science-based clinical decision making; public health advocacy and resources; scientific information; and border health.
 TMA Foundation extends the reach of physicians beyond their offices through initiatives that are based on physician expertise, medical science, and that encourage effective public-private partnerships.
 Proposals come from TMA, its component societies, or are submitted jointly for projects done in cooperation with outside organizations.

 TMAF produces a newsletter two times per year and an annual report.

 TMAF staff are available to answer your questions about the Foundation or opportunities for giving.
 Call Lisa Stark Walsh at (800) 880-1300, ext.
 1666, or (512) 370-1666, fax (512) 370-1642.
 Or you may e-mail her at email@example.com .
 You also may wish to visit the Foundation booth at TMA conferences.